zach-hanly/housing_data_project/README.md

 ![Zipcode Map](images/map.png)

 ## Conclusion
-* The predictive linear model isn’t the best model
+* The predictive linear model isn’t the ideal model to predict price.
+This indicates that another model might be better to describe the features between

 * We inferred which features of  the house control the price